Lights (musician)

-Lights Valerie Anne Poxleitner-Bokan (born Valerie Anne Poxleitner; April 11, 1987), known mononymously as Lights (previously stylized in all caps), is a Canadian musician, singer, and songwriter.
-Her debut album, The Listening (2009), included the singles "Drive My Soul" and "Saviour".
+Lights Valerie Anne Poxleitner-Bokan (born Valerie Anne Poxleitner; April 11, 1987) known professionally as Lights is a Canadian singer and songwriter.
+Her debut album, The Listening (2009), reached the top 10 on the Billboard Canadian Albums chart and was certified platinum by the Canadian Recording Industry Association (CRIA) for selling over 80,000 copies as of 2017.
+The album included the singles "Drive My Soul" and "February Air" which were featured in a series of Old Navy television ads.
 Her second album, Siberia, which featured the single "Toes", was released in 2011.
+A more dubstep influenced record, Siberia has received generally positive reviews from music critics and achieved moderate success, entering the top 50 on the Billboard 200 and selling more than 10,000 units in its first week.

 Her work has earned multiple Canadian Independent Music Awards, and Juno Awards including Pop Album of the Year for her third album Little Machines, which included the single "Up We Go", and fourth album Skin & Earth, in 2015 and 2018, respectively.
 Lights's fifth studio album, Pep, was released in 2022.
 Her newest record A6 was released May 2, 2025.

 Biography

 1987–2007: early years

 Valerie Anne Poxleitner was born on April 11, 1987, to missionary parents Virginia and Eric Poxleitner.
 She has one older sister, Jess.
 She spent her childhood in many parts of the world, including the Philippines, Jamaica, and Chesley, Ontario.
 She was home-schooled by her mother, and was taught guitar by her father.
 Lights produced her first song "Saturn's Rings" with an eight-track recorder she purchased with inheritance money from her grandmother in 2001.

 "Lights has always been my nickname for starters and it does come out of my last name.
 It's kind of what people have been calling me for so long and it totally explains what my music is about, it's about lightening people's moods and stuff.
 I’ve always loved writing L's and my real name does not start with an L."